-Question: Should I negotiate with the insurance adjuster myself without the help of an attorney in order to settle a Rhode Island personal injury, slip and fall or automobile/auto/car accident case?
+Question: Should I negotiate with the insurance adjuster myself without the help of an attorney to settle a Rhode Island personal injury, slip and fall, or automobile/auto/car accident case?

 Question: How do Rhode Island personal injury lawyers charge for personal injury /automobile/ car accident and slip and fall cases?

 Answer: Most lawyers In Rhode Island take personal injury, premises liability, dog bite cases, slip and fall, and auto/car accidents on a contingent fee basis.
 Article by David slepton (401-437-1100) This means that the lawyers do not collect any fees unless they successfully settle your personal injury case or win a verdict at trial.
 The lawyer typically will take the case costs from the settlement or verdict at the end of the case.
 Most attorneys advance case costs.

 Question: How does the process work if I hire a Rhode Island personal injury attorney?

 Answer: You should retain a RI personal injury lawyer as soon as possible after the automobile or other accident.
 At the first meeting, the attorney typically will get all the important information concerning the accident, including, but not limited to, the names of the witnesses, all injuries, and the treating physician and doctors.

 The attorney may want to visit the actual scene of the accident or slip and fall to get further perspective on how the accident occurred.
 The lawyer should see the accident scene and interview potential witnesses if the case is a slip-and-fall.
 If you have any pictures of the accident scene, your damaged automobile, or the resulting injuries, it is usually a good idea to show those to the lawyer.